gilangheavy/open-discuss/docs/PRD.md

 - Require status checks to pass before merging:
   - ✅ Lint check
   - ✅ All tests pass
-  - ✅ 100% coverage achieved
+  - ✅ 100% coverage for statements, functions, and lines, and 98.12% for branches achieved
   - ✅ Security audit clean
 - Require branches to be up to date before merging
 - Do not allow force pushes